-Growing Okra in the Home Garden (C 941)Download PDF
+Home Garden Okra (C 941)Download PDF

-Okra is a southern staple in the home garden and at the dinner table and can be grown throughout the state of Georgia.
+Okra is a Southern staple in the home garden and at the dinner table and can be grown throughout the state of Georgia.
 It is considered a warm season vegetable and is a member of the Mallow family, which includes plants such as cotton and hibiscus.
 This vegetable is both easy and fun to grow and can be used in many different culinary dishes and for dried flower arrangements.

 Sites and Soils

 Okra prefers well-drained, sandy soils that are high in organic matter, but it can be grown in a wide variety of soils.
 Okra can tolerate a pH range from 5.8 to 6.8.
 Okra does best when planted in a full sun area.
 Align the rows in an east/west direction to capture maximum sunlight.
-Only plant when soils have warmed up to at least 65 degrees F at a four-inch depth.
+Only plant when soils have warmed up to at least 65 degrees F at a 4-inch depth.

 Okra can be established by sowing seeds directly into the garden.
 To enhance germination, soak okra seeds in water for several hours or overnight before sowing.
+Space rows 3-feet apart; sow seeds 1-inch deep and 4- to 6-inches apart within the row.
+When seedlings are several inches tall, thin the row so the remaining plants are spaced 1.5- to 2-feet apart.

 Okra can tolerate dry conditions; however, watering may be necessary during extended dry periods.
 Moisture is especially important during flowering and pod development.
-During prolonged dry periods, a deep soaking once every seven to 10 days with one to 1.5 inches of water should be adequate.
+During prolonged dry periods, a deep soaking once every seven to 10 days with 1 to 1.5 inches of water should be adequate.
 Soaker hoses or drip irrigation tape are the best methods for applying water.

 Cultivation and Weed Control